 Advice can be given "in conference" - i.e. face to face at a meeting - or in writing.
 Often advice is given both in writing and in conference: for example a written Opinion setting out the law and the various options which the client has, with the pros and cons of each, may be given first, followed by a conference to talk through the various options before a crucial decision is made.
 If the case involves land invariably the first conference will be at, or somewhere near to, the site, so that the barrister can see the layout of the land concerned (as just looking at photographs is never quite the same).

-When to instruct a Barrister
+When to engage a Barrister

-There are many different circumstances in which you will wish to consult a Barrister, but these can be reduced to three broad categories: (a) civil disputes (b) matrimonial disputes (c) criminal proceedings.
+There are many different circumstances in which you may wish to consult a Barrister, but these can be reduced to three broad categories: (a) civil disputes (b) matrimonial disputes (c) criminal proceedings.
 We look briefly at each in turn (see below).
 Most Barristers specialise to some degree - for example I practice in civil disputes, particularly disputes over land.
 If the matter is one where a Barrister is to be consulted then the next question is whether you should consult your chosen barrister straight away or whether you should wait until matters are further advanced.
-The only safe answer to this question, if you are in any doubt, is to contact a barrister for an initial consultation straight away.
+The only safe answer to this question, if you are in any doubt, is to contact a barrister for initial advice straight away.
 There may, or may not, be some time limit which you need to meet but it is only after you have put the matter before a barrister that they will be able to advise you about any time limit which may apply.

 You may wish to consult a barrister if your marriage breaks down or any other serious issue arises in respect of family relationships or children.
 Included here would also be care proceedings or anything else concerning family rights and responsibilities which is of concern to you.
 This does not necessarily mean that a Court will be the best place in which to resolve such issues.
 There is increasing use of alternative means such as mediation.
 Parties to family disputes above all are encouraged to settle their differences as amicably as may be possible in order to save costs and emotional harm to themselves, their former partners and their children.
-But if Court proceedings are necessary then your barrister will represent you in Court.
+But if Court proceedings are necessary then your barrister can represent you in Court.

-This page was lasted updated in November 2020.
+This page was lasted updated in October 2023.
 Disclaimer